ebullient/obsidian-task-collector/README.md

 ## Commands

 - **Complete item**
-    1. If the current line is a task, and it matches the configuration for an incomplete task (where values other than ' ' are valid), it will mark the item as complete ('x').
+    1. If the current line is a task, and it matches the configuration for an incomplete task (where values other than ` ` are valid), it will mark the item as complete (`x`).
     2. Optional: Remove characters matching a configured regular expression from the task, e.g. remove a #task or #todo tag.
     3. Optional: Append a formatted date string to the task

 - **Cancel item** (if enabled)
-    1. If the current line is a task, and it matches the configuration for an incomplete task (where values other than ' ' are valid), it will mark the item as canceled ('-').
+    1. If the current line is a task, and it matches the configuration for an incomplete task (where values other than ` ` are valid), it will mark the item as canceled (`-`).
-    2. Optional: Remove characters matching a configured regular expression from the task, e.g. remove a #task or #todo tag.
+    2. Optional: Remove characters matching a configured regular expression from the task, e.g. remove a `#task` or `#todo` tag.
     3. Optional: Append a formatted date string to the task

 - **Move completed tasks to configured heading**
     For the current document (open, in edit mode), move any completed (or canceled) tasks into the specified section.
-It will insert the items after the header (most recently moved will be first).
+It will insert the items after the header (most recent at the top).
 The section heading will be created if it isn't present, and will stop at the next heading or `---` separator.

+- **Complete all tasks**
+    For the current document (open, in edit mode), apply the **Complete item** command to all tasks matching the configuration for an incomplete task (where values other than ` ` are valid) as complete (`x`).

+-  **Reset all completed tasks**
+    For the current document (open, in edit mode), find each completed item that is not in the completed area, and mark it as incomplete (` `).
+If an append date format string is configured, appended dates that match the configured format will be recognized and removed.

 ## Settings